Pan Fried Scrambled Egg Rice Cake

 Pan Fried Scrambled Egg Rice Cake is usually served on a plate, topped with green onion oil.
 Shredded green papaya served on the same plate or on another plate separately.
 Dipping soy sauce is served in a small dip bowl.
 The diner can pour the sauce onto the fried rice cake or dip pieces of Bot chien in the dip when eating. – Photo by Scooter Saigon Tour

 It has been said that Bot Chien originated in China Town Saigon (an area consisting of District 5, 6, a part of District 10, 11 where most of Chinese people live).
 Original Bot Chien is fried with a soy sauce and a little oil.
 But most of Saigon people prefer the version of Bot Chien, which rice cake pieces are deep-fried.

 Ingredients to make Bot Chien are rice powder, tapioca powder, egg, green onion, green papaya, soy sauce.
 Rice powder and tapioca powder are mixed with oil and water.
 Then the mix is cooked for a few minutes before being steamed.
-The steamed rice cake is cut into medium thin square pieces which are deep-fried until rice cake pieces turn yellow brown.
+The steamed rice cake is cut into medium thin square pieces which are deep-fried until rice cake pieces turn yellow-brown.
 The pieces must be crispy outside and tender inside.
-Then rice cake pieces are fried on pan with egg, chopped green onions are topped at last.
+Then rice cake pieces are fried on a pan with egg, chopped green onions are topped at last.
 This food is served hot with shredded green papaya and dipping soy sauce.

 Some people buy and take away Pan Fried Scrambled Egg Rice Cake in disposable food container- Photo by Scooter Saigon Tour